maekitalo/cxxtools/doc/rpc-howto.markdown

 and make them available as a XML-RPC service just like our previous myAdd, mySub, myMul and myDiv functions.
-We do not show a full example here, since it duplicates most of the code from the above example hence can be easyly derived from the first example.
+We do not show a full example here, since it duplicates most of the code from the above example hence can be easily derived from the first example.

 Of course you have to make sure both client and server know about the structure